 Winter sowing does not have any magic to it.
 What we do here is create a somehow sheltered environment to let seeds germinate whenever the conditions for that seed are right.

-So if a plant variety germinates under cooler conditions, that seed will germinate earlier.
-If a plant variety needs warm soil to grow, that seed will germinate later accordingly.
+So, if a plant variety germinates under cooler conditions, that seed will germinate earlier.
+If a plant variety needs warm soil, that seed will germinate later.

-In zone 3 however, only cold-hardy seeds germinate in time to make it worth it.
+In our experience in a cold climate, only cold-hardy seeds germinate in time to make it worth it.
 The little container greenhouse is not able to create an environment for heat-loving plants if the outdoor temperature is too cold.

-The whole idea of winter sowing is that it can be done in the middle of winter and it will work.
+The whole idea of winter sowing is that it can be done in the middle of winter and will work.
 This is true for a tempered climate.
-Any seed that would naturally survive being frozen and then germinate after that, would work for winter sowing in zone 3 too.
+Any seed that would naturally survive being frozen and then germinate would work for winter sowing in Zone 3, also.

-We have all seen hollyhocks, dill, cilantro, and more come up in spring after a long cold winter.
-Winter sowing is the same idea, just more controlled, and since we create a little microclimate, the seeds will come up a bit earlier.
+We have all seen hollyhocks, dill, cilantro, and other plants emerge in spring after a long, cold winter.
+Winter sowing is the same idea, just more controlled.
+Since we create a small microclimate, the seeds will emerge a bit earlier.

-With that being said, -40 degrees are hard on the containers and may cause damage to some seeds.
+That said, -40 degrees is hard on the containers and may damage some seeds.
 There is no need to expose them to it.
-The seeds will not come up any earlier if we start them in winter sowing earlier.
-They will come up when the soil reaches a minimum temperature.
+The seeds will not come up any earlier if we start them in winter sowing earlier (around the winter solstice).
+They will come up when the soil reaches the minimum temperature required for the types of seeds planted.

-Now cut the jug just below the handle, leaving 1-2 inches by the handle, so that the top can be closed and opened.
+Now cut the jug just below the handle, leaving 1-2 inches by the handle to close and open the top.
 You want to have enough room for the roots to grow.

 Soil for Winter sowing

 Fill the container with light, well-draining soil.
-Do not use seed starter soil, it usually has no nutrients in it.
-Use for example Promix organic veg and herb mix soil for starting seeds.
+Do not use seed starter soil, as it usually lacks nutrients.
+Instead, choose a potting mix that contains fertilizer.
+For example, you can use Promix organic vegetable and herb mix soil to start seeds.

-Or if you use a soil mix that has no fertilizer in it (read the labels) simply mix in compost about 1/3 by volume.
-This is important because we will not transplant or water the seedlings regularly as you do with indoor seed starting.
-The seedlings need some nutrients to be able to grow on their own.
+If you use a soil mix without fertilizer (read the labels), add compost about 1/3 by volume.
+This is important because, unlike with indoor seed starting, we will not regularly transplant or water the seedlings.
+The seedlings need nutrients to grow on their own.

 Planting the container greenhouse

-Plant the seeds as usual reading the label of the seed package.
-Most seeds need to be planted about 3 times their size deep.
+Plant the seeds as usual, reading the label of the seed package.
+Most seeds need to be planted about three times their size deep.

 Do not overplant.
-Keep in mind, that these seedlings will be in the container till it is time to plant them in the garden.
+Remember that these seedlings will be in the container until you plant them in the garden.
 Generally, they will be smaller than your usual seedlings started indoors.
-They still need some space to grow healthy roots.
+However, they still need some space to grow healthy roots.

 Label the container so you know what is inside.
-Labeling also inside the container seems to work well since the outer surface will be exposed to the elements.
-Use a marker that will last.
+Labeling inside the container also seems to work well since the outer surface will be exposed to the elements.
+Use a permanent marker that will last.

-After planting close the jugs and seal them with duct tape.
-We want to be able to keep all the moisture in and have no wind or airflow in the container.
+After planting, close the jugs and seal them with duct tape.
+We want to keep all the moisture in and prevent wind or airflow in the container.
 Only the lid is left open.

 Bring the winter sowing container outside

-Now it is time for the winter part of the sowing system.
+Now, it is time for the winter part of the sowing system.
 In our first experiment, we placed the containers on the south side of our house.
-A few days later we got snow, and some more snow and heavy frost.
-Too cold for my liking.
-But I wanted to try the winter sowing in zone 3, so we did not pamper the seedlings at all.
+A few days later, we got snow, more snow, and heavy frostβtoo cold for my liking.
+But I wanted to try winter sowing in zone 3, so we did not pamper the seedlings.

 I also had all the containers in a water-tight box, which I would not recommend.

-If there is no snow and the night and day temperature fluctuates, you can either cover the containers for the night with a protective blanket or bring them in.
-This will help to speed up germination and protect young seedlings.
-Especially if you are trying to start warm-weather seeds, protecting them is a must.
+If there is no snow and the night and day temperatures fluctuate, you can either cover the containers for the night with a protective blanket or bring them in.
+This will help speed up germination and protect young seedlings.
+Protecting them is a must, especially if you are trying to start warm-weather seeds.

 Seedlings care in winter sowing

-Once the seedlings are up and growing they do need some care.
+Once the seedlings are up and growing, they will need some care.
 Now, in my first trial, I did not do anything except rescue them a couple of times from drowning.
 If you do not keep them in a trey, that will not happen.

 As the seedlings grow, they will need water.
 You will know if they need water by lifting the containers.
 A dry container will feel very light.

-The winter-sowed seedlings will be pretty hardy, but if you are growing a frost-sensitive plant, and a sudden deep freeze is coming, bringing them indoors is a good idea.
+The winter-sowed seedlings will be pretty hardy, but if you are growing a frost-sensitive plant and a sudden deep freeze is imminent, you should bring them indoors.

-Note, that protection is not needed before the seeds germinate.
+Note, that protection is not needed for hardy seeds before the seeds germinate.
 It would only mess up the natural timing for germination (the whole idea behind winter sowing).
-But if we get a spring blizzard, that’s when we want to step in.
+If we get a spring blizzard, that’s when we want to step in.

-Later in the season overheating might be an issue.
+Later in the season, overheating might be an issue on sunny days.
 Spring sun can be very intense.
-After the snow is melted, a location with some protection from the afternoon sun is a good idea for the growing seedlings.
+After the snow has melted, a location with some protection from the afternoon sun is a good idea for the growing seedlings.
 In a greenhouse, the containers can be opened later in the season.

 Hardening off plants in winter sowing

 The plants in a milk jug container are not used to direct sunlight or air movement.
-If you leave them closed for too long, they might be very weak seedlings.
+They might become very weak seedlings if you leave them closed for too long.

 The planting out is the same as planting multiple seedlings from one pot.
-Here are the 8 steps.
+Here are the eight steps.

 If you want to learn more about winter gardening, here are some inspiring books: